 Finally turn your attention to Cuyamaca Lake which is within your view below.
 Head downhill over rocky technical trail and dirt roads.
 Aim for the west shore of the lake where some food, friends, and a chair awaits you.
 Do all of this in under 15 hours wearing a bib and with the support of aid stations and you will have completed the Lost Boys 50 Mile Trail Run.

 The LB50 was first run in 1991 and had four finishers (Mike Suter, Tom Waddell, Bud Willis, and Wes Barrett).
-The rare race has been loved ever since and has been run 10 times in the last 25 years.
+The rare race has been loved ever since and was run 12 times off and on between 1991 and 2018.

 See you on the trails.